braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 > value = A;
 > ````
 >
-> ①calculates the graph MultiplexWU calling its parent "MultiplexWU".
+> ① calculates the graph MultiplexWU calling its parent `MultiplexWU`.
 >
-> ②gets the thresholds to be applied to "A_WU".
+> ② gets the thresholds to be applied to `A_WU`.
 >
-> ③gets the number of layers in graph "A_WU".
+> ③ gets the number of layers in graph `A_WU`.
 >
-> ④The new "MultiplexBUT" graph will have "L" layers for each threshold applied.
+> ④ The new `MultiplexBUT` graph will have `L` layers for each threshold applied.
 >
-> ⑤iterates over all the thresholds to be applied.
+> ⑤ iterates over all the thresholds to be applied.
 >
-> ⑥iterates over all the layers in "A_WU".
+> ⑥ iterates over all the layers in `A_WU`.
 >
-> ⑦binarizes the present layer of the "A_WU" graph according to the present threshold.
+> ⑦ binarizes the present layer of the `A_WU` graph according to the present threshold.
 >
-> ⑧Same as in note ② of Code 2.
+> ⑧ Same as in note ② of Code 2.
 >
-> ⑨sets the labels of the layers considering the thresholds and the number of layers in each multiplex graph for each threshold
+> ⑨ sets the labels of the layers considering the thresholds and the number of layers in each multiplex graph for each threshold
 >
-> ⑩Same as in  Code 6 but using `GraphBU`
+> ⑩ Same as in  Code 6 but using `GraphBU`
 >

 > **Code 11.** **MultiplexBUT element props.**
-> 	The `props` section of generator code for "MultiplexBUT.gen.m" defines the properties to be used in "MultiplexBUT".
+> 	The `props` section of generator code for "_MultiplexBUT.gen.m" defines the properties to be used in `MultiplexBUT`.
 > 	This code modifies Code 3.
 > ````matlab
 > %% ¡props!